collectiv-ai/.github/profile/README.md

 <h3 align="center">Democratic AI for Europe</h3>

 <p align="center">
-  Human-centred AI · Civic tech · Public infrastructure
+  CollectiVAI – Your Human-centered AI infrastructure for people in Europe..
+Made in Europe
 </p>

 ---